-The RN/EN will respond to the changing needs of the district, performing other tasks as required.
-The RN/EN is expected to contribute to the implementation of District and nursing goals and values, and to promote Te Whatu Ora - Health New Zealand Capital, Coast and Hutt Valley as a centre of excellence for nursing practice.
+The RN will respond to the changing needs of Capital and Coast, performing other tasks as required.
+The RN is expected to contribute to the implementation of District and nursing goals and values, and to promote Te Whatu Ora - Health New Zealand Capital, Coast and Hutt Valley as a centre of excellence for nursing practice.